RuNpiXelruN/CoderFactoryAcedemy_Questions/README.md

   * LinkedIn: https://au.linkedin.com/in/justin-davidson-01402486

 Hi!
 I'm Justin!
 I'm technical and creative, hard-working, eager and quick to learn, friendly and easy to get on with.

+### What have you done previously for work?
+  * Most recently I was hired by [Social Playground](https:/socialplayground.com.au "Social Playground's Website!")